5.6.2 Cluster Analysis

 - In the lower panel of the Column Browser dialog, click the ... button.
 Set the data range from 1 to 100.
 Click OK.

-- In the dialog, go to Settings tab, make sure Cluster is set to Observations, and Number of Clusters is 1.
-Select Furthest Neighbor for Cluster Method and then click OK.
+- Click on the Settings tab and set Cluster to Observations, and Number of Clusters is 1.
+For Cluster Method, select Furthest Neighbor and then click OK.

 - Go to the Cluster 1 sheet.
-Based on the resulting dendrogram, we choose to cluster data into 5 groups.
+After examining the resulting dendrogram, we choose to cluster data into 5 groups.

 - Click the lock icon in the dendrogram or the result tree, and then click Change Parameters in the context menu.